towolf/towolf.github.com/docs/PsychDemos/MovieDemos/PlayMoviesDemo.markdown

 significantly improved playback performance on modern GPUs.

-If the optional `maxThreads` is specified, it defines the maximum number of parallel processing threads that should be used by multi\-threaded video codecs for playback.
-A setting of n selects n threads, a setting of zero asks to auto\-select an optimum number of threads for a given computer.
+If the optional `maxThreads` is specified, it defines the maximum number of parallel processing threads that should be used by multi-threaded video codecs for playback.
+A setting of n selects n threads, a setting of zero asks to auto-select an optimum number of threads for a given computer.
 By default, a codec specific default number is used, typically one thread.